Auto Insurance FAQ

 Cellular Phone Coverage

-Since many of us now have cellular telephones, we thought it might be worthwhile to highlight a few points regarding how insurance applies to this technology:
+Since everyone has a cell phones, we thought it might be worthwhile to highlight a few points regarding how insurance applies to this technology:

 If a cellular phone is stolen from your car (or along with your car if it is stolen), is the phone covered by your auto insurance?